debjazkb297/os2borgerpc-kiosk-rpi-image/README.md

  On first boot cloud-init configures the RPI and installs the OS2BorgerPC client.
 Wait for cloud-init to finish.
 It can take a few minutes.
 5. Now you are ready to connect the RPI to OS2BorgerPC Admin.
 Run `sudo os2borgerpc_kiosk_setup` as you would normally do after installing a OS2BorgerPC Kiosk PC.

-## Cloning your RPI ##
+## Speed up the process - Clone your Raspberry Pi SD-card and turn it into an img-file
-After step 4 - before you run `sudo os2borgerpc_kiosk_setup` - is a good time to clone your RPI.
-The result is a generic OS2BorgerPC RPI image.
+If you need to make more than a few OS2BorgerPC Kiosk RPIs you want to speed up the process.
+Install a RPI as described above.
+After boot - but before you connect to the Admin system - you can take a snapshot of the SD-card and turn it into a .img file.
 This image can be applied to new SD-cards using the Raspberry PI Imager software.
-In this way you can quickly make more OS2BorgerPC Kiosk RPIs.
+Thereby you make pre-installed OS2BorgerPCs.
+Just insert a preinstalled SD-card into a RPI, turn it on and run `sudo os2borgerpc_kiosk_setup`.
+You are ready to rock!

 1. Turn off your RPI and remove the SD-card
 2. Insert the SD-card into a card reader of a PC.
 In have used a Lenovo Laptop running Ubuntu.